-Participants in the Sheng Siong Share Award Scheme will receive awards which represent the right to receive fully paid shares (via the issue of new shares and/or transfer of treasury shares) of the Company free of charge, upon the participant achieving prescribed performance targets and upon expiry of the prescribed vesting periods.
+Participants in the Sheng Siong Share Award Scheme will receive awards which represent the right to receive fully paid shares of the Company free of charge, upon the participant achieving prescribed performance targets and upon expiry of the prescribed vesting periods.

-No awards were granted during FY2015 and as at the date of this Annual Report, no awards are outstanding, under the Sheng Siong Share Award Scheme.
+No awards were granted during FY2016 and as at the date of this Annual Report, no awards are outstanding, under the Sheng Siong Share Award Scheme.